AJHutchenreuther/TemperatureControl/README.md

 # TemperatureControl
-Temperature controller based on Texas Instruments MSP430 Launch Pad or Arduino Uno R3.
-Target application:  Yogurt making.
+Process for homemade yogurt using temperature controller based on Texas Instruments MSP430 Launch Pad or Arduino Uno R3.